FoxxMD/blog/_posts/2025-04-07-migrating-to-traefik.md

 This is the single most important reason I had for migrating away from NGINX.

-In a homelab environment where services are being spun up/down, created, moved between hosts, renamed...having to 1) remember to update NGINX config and then restart it 2) keep track of IP:PORT or specific config per application is a pain.
-NGINX was designed during a time when network topology wasn't so dynamic, it's not built with a homelab use-case in mind.
-It's also not built with today's paradigms in mind such as [first-class environmental substitution](https://www.baeldung.com/linux/nginx-config-environment-variables) or [easy-to-read config validation.](https://github.com/dvershinin/gixy)
+In a homelab environment where services are being spun up/down, created, moved between hosts, renamed, etc...having to 1) remember to update NGINX config and then restart it and 2) keep track of IP:PORT or specific config per application is a pain.
+NGINX was designed during a time when network topology wasn't so dynamic, so it's not built with a homelab use-case in mind.
+It's also not built with today's paradigms in mind, such as [first-class environmental substitution](https://www.baeldung.com/linux/nginx-config-environment-variables) or [easy-to-read config validation.](https://github.com/dvershinin/gixy)

 ##### NGINX Service Configuration Ownership

 As my homelab continues to grow I have gravitated towards each Stack owning its own configuration.
-Through mechanisms like `environment` in `compose.yaml` or configs committed to git alongside `compose.yaml` etc.. having the service-as-code live next to all the data needed run the service makes it more portable and reduces the cognitive scope required to configure it.
+Through mechanisms like `environment` in `compose.yaml` or configs committed to git alongside `compose.yaml` etc., having the service-as-code live next to all the data needed run the service makes it more portable and reduces the cognitive scope required to configure it.
 NGINX config files need to be physically accessible to it and that is not a *feasible* option when services run on other hosts.

 ##### SWAG is Tightly Coupled and Opinionated

 LSIO does an excellent job making setup with NGINX easy by using [SWAG](https://docs.linuxserver.io/general/swag/).
-For simple setups and users just dipping their toes into the space it's a fantastic tool for getting started quickly without requiring any hand holding.
+For simple setups and users just dipping their toes into the space it's a fantastic tool for getting started quickly without requiring any hand-holding.

 However, it has shortfalls which appear for more complex use-cases.
-Some of these are limitations of nginx such as needing the user to [edit .ini files for DNS ACME challenge while other solutions only need ENVs](http://localhost:4000/posts/migrating-to-traefik/#wildcards).
+Some of these are limitations of nginx, such as needing the user to [edit .ini files for DNS ACME challenge, while other solutions only need ENVs](http://localhost:4000/posts/migrating-to-traefik/#wildcards).

 Others are due to the reality of limited developer-hours needing to fulfill only the most common use-case, like LSIO's [cloudflare docker mod](https://github.com/linuxserver/docker-mods/tree/universal-cloudflared) configuration only working with one domain even though a tunnel can be used for multiple domains -- one domain is the most common use-case and easiest to script for.
-In this scenario "fixing" the problem means refactoring the entire stack to remove universal-cloudflare and implementing your own `cloudflared` container.
+In this scenario, "fixing" the problem means refactoring the entire stack to remove universal-cloudflare and implementing your own `cloudflared` container.

-If most scenarios end with the user having to implement the decoupled solution anyways...why not consider other reverse proxy solutions since we aren't tied to SWAG anymore?
+If most scenarios end with the user having to implement the decoupled solution anyway...why not consider other reverse proxy solutions since we aren't tied to SWAG anymore?

 ##### Lack of Dashboard